justeattakeaway/pie-aperture/README.md

 # PIE Aperture

 PIE Aperture is designed to be a testbed repo for the [PIE Web component library](https://github.com/justeattakeaway/pie).
-This repo houses text applications currently for NextJS, Nuxt and vanilla JS.
+This repo houses test applications currently for NextJS, Nuxt and vanilla JS.
 These applications import the web components and ensure that they work as expected when installed in a variety of different frameworks.

 ## Aperture deployment links
 [Nuxt application](https://aperture-nuxt.pie.design/)